jbhopkins/bioxtasraw/src/MacLib/installer/readme_making_mac_installer.txt

 7) Open disk utility
 8) Create a new disk image (File->New Image>Blank Image) that is ~12% larger than the .app package.
 Name it RAW, but save it as untitled.
 9) Open the mounted disk image.
 Copy the .app file and a shortcut of the applications folder to the disk image.
 Size and arrange as desired.
-9) In Disk Utility, Image->Convert, select the prepared disk image, and name it RAW-1.2.2-Mac (note, the disk image must be ejected for this to work
+9) In Disk Utility, Image->Convert, select the prepared disk image, and name it RAW-X.Y.Z-mac (note, the disk image must be ejected for this to work

 Note: if pyopencl is installed, the build will fail.